MindMapKing/alma-cas-work/README.md

 Alternatively, you can pass the access token in an HTTP Header: `Authorization: Bearer AT-14-Sdj1AA...`

-**NOTE** If you obtained the access token by way of a Client Credentials grant the profile will only include the client ID
+**NOTE** If you obtained the access token by way of a Client Credentials grant the profile will only include the client ID.

 ## OIDC

+See [here](https://alexbilbie.com/guide-to-oauth-2-grants/) for a description of the OAuth2/OIDC grant (flow) types.

-For more info about OpenID Connect endpoints, see https://apereo.github.io/cas/5.3.x/installation/OIDC-Authentication.html .
+For more info about OpenID Connect endpoints, see [here](https://apereo.github.io/cas/5.3.x/installation/OIDC-Authentication.html).

 ### Implicit Authorization grant